bitmark-inc/docs/pages/bitmark-references/bitmark-cli/bitmark-cli.md

 `--bitcoin|-b ADDRESS`           A valid Bitcoin address for the corresponding
                                  network.
 All future earnings from
-                                 that block will be sent to the new address.
+                                 the block will be sent to the new address.

 `--litecoin|-l ADDRESS`          A valid Litecoin address for the corresponding
                                  network.
 All future earnings from
-                                 that block will be sent to the new address.
+                                 the block will be sent to the new address.
 -------------------------------  ---------------------------------

-### EXAMPLE
+#### Example

 ~~~
 bitmark-cli --identity=fred --network=testing blocktransfer --txid=
 ~~~

-## provenance
+### provenance

-Display the provenance starting from a particular transaction id back in time towards the issue record.
-Since the record count is limited it may be necessary to use the last transaction id with a new call to `provenance` to display more records; then repeat until the asset record is output.
+Displays the provenance starting from a particular transaction id, back in time towards the issue record.
+Since the record count is limited, it may be necessary to use the last transaction id with a new call to `provenance` to display more records, then repeat until the asset record is output.

 **Arguments.** The `--network` global option must be specified.

-### Command options
+#### Command options

 ------------------------------  ---------------------------------
 `--txid|-t HEX-ID`              The transaction id from a previous issue or
                                 transfer.

-`--count|-c NUMBER`             Limit the number of provenance records displayed.
+`--count|-c NUMBER`             Limit for the number of provenance records displayed.
                                 This defaults to 20 records if omitted and can be set from 1 to 100.
 ------------------------------  ---------------------------------

-### EXAMPLE
+#### Example

 ~~~
 bitmark-cli --identity=fred --network=testing provenance --txid=8981eb58c965e2360b3ffeedf47d8f770a2fff7f67e5c348302d839afbf83dee --count=10
 ~~~

-## owned
+### owned

-Display the ownership records for a given identity or account
+Displays the ownership records for a given identity or account

 **Arguments.** The `--network` global option must be specified.

-### Command options
+#### Command options

 ------------------------------  ---------------------------------
-`--owner|-o IDENTITY|ACCOUNT`   To list records for a different account
+`--owner|-o IDENTITY|ACCOUNT`   A different account to list records for, specified either by
-                                either by an identity or a Base58 account string.
+                                 an identity or a Base58
+                                account string.
 The default is to use the global identity.

-`--start|-s NUMBER`             Specify another start point rather the the default
+`--start|-s NUMBER`             An alternate start point rather the the default
                                 of zero.
-The output JSON includes a field `next` which if non-zero means
+The output JSON includes a field `next`, which if non-zero means
                                 there are more records to display.
                                 Just use the value of `next` in subsequent `owned` commands to page
                                 though all ownership records.

-`--count|-c NUMBER`             Limit the number of ownership records displayed.
+`--count|-c NUMBER`             Limitation for the number of ownership records displayed.
                                 This defaults to 20 records if omitted and can be set from 1 to 100.
 ------------------------------  ---------------------------------

-### EXAMPLE
+#### Example

 ~~~
 bitmark-cli --identity=fred --network=testing owned